Edit information in custom form fields

 Edit information on a custom form

-1. Go to an object for which you want to edit information on the custom form.
+1. Go to any list of objects for which you want to edit information on the custom form, except for a list of iterations.

-3. Scroll to the custom form.
-When there is a custom form attached to the object, the name of the form displays as an area in the Details section.
+When there is a custom form attached to the object, the name of the form displays as an area in the Custom Forms section.

-If multiple custom forms are attached to the object, you can do this for every form.
+If multiple custom forms are attached to the object, do this for every form.

 Depending on the type of field you are working in, consider the following: